Nearly 30 years ago, on August 1, 1990, authorities in New Hampshire met with still-grieving widow Pamela Smart to deliver some good news and bad.

 Beginning March 4, 1991, the trial was televised live every day, the first to air on Court TV.

 Facing first-degree murder charges, Pamela would receive life in prison if convicted.
 All four boys (Raymond had been arrested during the pre-trial hearing) had secured plea bargains before the trial began, and the prosecution used their testimonies to portray Pamela as a woman intent on murder.

 Pamela admitted to the affair with Billy, but claimed she was innocent in the murder.
 She revealed her husband was also sleeping around, and she had wanted to repair the relationship.
 When she tried to end things with Billy, he flew into a jealous rage.

 Cecelia testified to the contrary, claiming that two months before the murder, Pamela confessed she was madly in love with Billy.

 The jury sided with the prosecution.
-Pamela wanted to avoid expensive divorce fees and profit from Greg’s $140,000 life insurance policy.
+Pamela wanted to avoid expensive divorce fees and profit from Gregg’s $140,000 life insurance policy.